 This was a healthy lake, about 45 feet down at the deepest, and the fish were all clearly eating well.
 When the bluegill are eating well, the fish that prey on them eat well too.

 When I saw the fish surface, I nearly lost it.
-I called my friends over to help me land this enormous chain pickerel, which was too long to fit in my net.
-I couldn’t get control of it alone, so my friends helped me grab my lip grip to land it.
-I snapped a couple of photos of this warrior pickerel before releasing it, knowing I would never forget that outing or that fish, even without pictures.
+I called my friends over to help me land this enormous chain pickerel, which was too long to fit in my silly little trout net.
+It had mangled the treble hooks, and its teeth had taken small chips out of my wooden lure.
+I couldn’t get control of it alone, so my friend tossed me a lip grip to land it.
+I snapped a couple release photos of this warrior of a winter pickerel, knowing I would never forget that outing or that fish, even without the pictures.

 Pike and muskie fishermen can enjoy those prehistoric giants without my jealousy, at least for now.
 I fully appreciate the power, aggression, stealth, and speed of Long Island’s native esox species.